exile8/audio-xai/README.md

     - summary tables consistent with the ones provided in the paper.
 - `illustration.ipynb` - generate visual and audible interpretations for an audio sample, e.g. from the `samples` directory.
 This notebooks also reproduces the illustrative figure from the paper.

-## 5. Supplementary materials
+## 8. Supplementary materials

 The `supplementary` directory contains additional materials referenced in the paper:
 - a PDF version of the complete set of tables generated using `tables.ipynb`,
 - the high-resolution illustrartion from the paper,
 - the full set of visual and audible interpretations for the sample `samples/cat.wav`.

+## 9. Extending the project

-## 6. Correspondence between audio files in this repository and ESC-50 dataset
+## 10. Correspondence between audio files in this repository and ESC-50 dataset

 The `samples` directory contains 5 audio files sourced from the ESC-50 dataset [9].
 The following table maps the filenames used in this repository to their corresponding filenames in the original dataset.